inayankt/inotebook-frontend/README.md

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) -->

+# iNoteBook

+This is the frontend part of iNoteBook project.

+## About

+A web app where notes can be saved and retrieved from on the go.
+Users need to signin/signup with their account and can start saving notes.

+## How to run the react app

+### `Getting started`

+Open terminal in your PC and run ```git clone https://github.com/inayankt/inotebook-frontend/```